sedouard/AzureDevopsLabs/CI/README.md

 In the next lab we'll look at how to do continuous integration tests through Azure Websites

-### Lab 3: Running Build Tasks Within Azure Websites
+### Lab: Running Build Tasks Within Azure Websites

-The most important thing in Continuous Integration is running builds and test passes upon check-in.
+The most important thing in Continuous Integration is running builds and test passes upon check-in to validate the integrated product.
 A really cool feature of Azure websites is the ability to run custom scripts upon deployment.
 This gives us the opportunity to utilize the compute in azure websites for devops purposes.

 We will use [grunt](http://gruntjs.com) as our task engine for our node.js website.
 If you were doing an ASP.net website you could use the %MSBUILD_PATH% environment variable in your script.
 For this example we will do a simple minify of our app.js file.
 First, let's install grunt, and [uglify](https://github.com/mishoo/UglifyJS), a grunt plugin that will minify our javascript files.